 Just like accommodation, there is food for the lavish and for the local-style.
 I tend to mix it up.
 My go-to spot for breakfast is Hungry Bird Cafe.
 Here I can grab a granola bowl with yogurt, strawberries, and Banana for just over $2 USD (28,000 rupiah).
 That’s pretty insane considering such a concoction below double figures in Australia just isn’t a thing.

 For lunch I have been eating at District Canggu, the co-work I will talk about below.
 Here I can grab a Nasi Goreng (rice, vegetable, egg dish) for $2.50 (30,000 rupiah).
-It’s a good price for a cafe/workspace with internet and all the trimmings.
+It’s a good price for a cafe/workspace with the internet and all the trimmings.
 With travel jobs on the rise, more and more cafes are setting up workspace-friendly layouts to accommodate digital nomads.
 For dinner, most nights I head to Warung Varuna.
 You get a plate with rice and then just choose lots of different items to be put on your plate.
 I usually get tempeh, vegetables, and fried eggs.
 I haven’t spent more than $3 on dinner ever at Varuna.
 As you can see without trying very hard to budget and even with eating at the work cafe I can still spend under $10 USD for my main meals plus a few drinks of water and snacks along the way.
 If you are a foodie, there is no shortage of mind-blowing restaurants in Canggu and it’s actually become a bit of a health-food mecca, catering to the young, steady stream of travelers.

 There are a number of gyms in Canggu.
 A local gym can cost about $1-3 per session for a monthly pass.
 I personally use the outdoor gym called ‘Agungs’.
 I go for sunrise or sunset and work out on the bars right on the beach.
 I do my usual routine of pullups, pushups, dips, core work.
 Being able to work out while watching waves roll in and then actually refresh yourself after the session out in the waves is pretty damn awesome.
 This is one of my favorite gyms in the world and one of the reasons I stay on the Berawa side of Canggu.